Why I Quit My Corporate Job?

 Eagerness to Flourish

 There is so much more to me than my professional title.
 I am interested in painting, traveling, gardening, writing, reading, movie-making, learning languages and many more such creative processes.
 A common misconception that many have is that a profession can cater to all their talents.
-A simple profession cannot do justice to your much wider personality, as it has its own limits.
+A simple profession cannot do justice to your much wider personality, as it has its own limitations.
 Your personality is beyond a few acquired skills that are targeted to perform specific tasks.
 If you want to develop an interesting character, you have to look beyond your work environment.

 I realised very early in my life that; profession is just a part of my life.
 It is not my entire life.
 I work to earn a living.
-All organisations in this world have one motive - To make money.
+All organisations in this capitalist world have one motive - To make money.
 There is nothing wrong if an employee thinks the same.
 Yet, we are fed with all kinds of rubbish like passion, dedication, challenge, career, ambition, excellence, extra efforts etc. It is important to do your work diligently and effectively; that’s about it.
 But unfortunately, especially in India, people tend to spend all day at office, thinking they owe it to the employer.
 Perhaps they expect some kind of a reward, recognition or fame through their work.

 After you have retired, people will not remember you as a manager or a director or how well you had performed a job, but they will remember you for how good a person you were.
 It is your personality that shall remain with them and that isn’t formed by simply clocking in and out of office.
 You have to find means to develop it outside.